Regional-Affordable-Housing-Study/hydeout/_posts/2023-09-06-intro-to-jekyll.md

 ## Images

 Images can be imbedded into text by adding the file path to the image - note this needs to be the file path once in website form, not the file path stored locally on your computer.
+These image files can be hosted on github and then linked to from the markdown (see the raw markdown of this file for an example)

 ```
 ![alt text that describes the image - important for screen readers](file/path/to/image)